How to Reduce Cholesterol Naturally and Lead a Healthy Life? (7 Days Diet Plan)

 • Avocados

-• Some fruits: apricots, prunes, apples, pears, oranges
+• Certain fruits: dried apricots, prunes, apples, pears, oranges

 • Low-fat dairy1.
-Replace bad fats with good ones.
+Substitute the bad fats for better ones.

-• Trans and saturated fats should be replaced with monounsaturated and polyunsaturated fats found in olive oil, almonds, seeds, avocados, and fatty seafood like salmon.
+• Trans and saturated fats should be supplanted with monounsaturated and polyunsaturated fats in foods such as olive oil, the fatty fish salmon, avocados and nuts (especially those of the almond or seed variety).

-Your diet should not include trans fat.
-These fats diminish HDL and boost LDL.
-Cookies, crackers, vegetable shortening, fried meals, coffee creamer, and other processed foods contain trans fats.
-Beware of trans fats in food, even if many manufacturers have eliminated them.
-If the label says “partially hydrogenated oil,” it contains trans fats.
+Trans fat should not be part of your diet.
+These fats lower HDL and increase LDL.
+Trans fats can be found in cookies, crackers, vegetable shortening, fried foods and coffee creamer as well as many processed foods.
+Watch out for trans fats in food, although many manufacturers have fazed them out.
+If the label reads “partially hydrogenated oil,” it contains trans fats.

 Eat more fiber